heiswayi/heiswayi.nrird.com/_posts/2015/2015-08-11-building-ai-chatbot-app.md

 After some time, I found another chatbot markup language library known as [Synthetic Intelligence Markup Language (SIML)](http://simlbot.com/), which was more powerful than AIML.
 SIML provided much better features compared to AIML.
 So, I changed the current markup language of my chatbot from AIML to use SIML as SIML already provided their own chatbot studio program called **Syn Chatbot Studio**.

 Based on their website, Syn Chatbot Studio offers a comprehensive collection of tools to develop intelligent chatbots that targeted desktops, mobile and web platforms.
 It has Code Analysis, AIML to SIML converter, JavaScript Editor, Regex Tester and smooth Auto-Complete.
 And it's much more interesting when it has ability to execute JavaScript function from its routine of responses.
-That's cool as a lot of things I can do with JavaScript itself.
-Here's their [wiki site](http://wiki.syn.co.in/) or [GitHub](https://github.com/SynHub) if you want to learn more about it.
+That's cool!
+A lot of things I can do with JavaScript itself.
+Simply heads to their [wiki site](http://wiki.syn.co.in/) or [GitHub](https://github.com/SynHub) for more details and source code.

 ### AI chatbot with JavaScript library and online deployment

-Known as "W4Y1", is one of my latest AI chatbot experiments (read: code for fun) that uses JavaScript and I hosted it on GitHub Pages.
-It's not a really chatbot where people can chat for any topic of conversations because that is not my intention when I started building it but it is more to so-called a memory program to represent a digital side of myself by holding a fragment of knowledge/information from my mind.
-If you have ever watched [I, Robot (2004)](http://www.imdb.com/title/tt0343818/) movie, this is directly inspired from Dr. Alfred Lanning's hologram device that was used to leave his message for Spooner's investigation while mine is just in the form of terminal-like web interface, text format interaction and [open source](https://github.com/heiswayi/w4y1).
+Known as "W4Y1", was one of my latest AI chatbot experiments (read: code for fun) that used JavaScript and I hosted it on GitHub Pages.
+It was not a really chatbot where people can chat for any topic of conversations because that was not my primary intention when I started building it.
+But it was more to so-called a memory program to represent a digital side of myself by holding a fragment of knowledgebase from my mind.

+This idea was inspired from one of the Sci-Fi movies called [I, Robot (2004)](http://www.imdb.com/title/tt0343818/).
+In the movie, Dr. Alfred Lanning used a hologram device to leave his message for Spooner's investigation.
+Just that mine was in the form of terminal-like web interface, text-formatted interaction and clumsy JavaScript app.

 I created **W4Y1** based on [elizabot.js](http://www.masswerk.at/elizabot/) by **Norbert Landsteiner**, its interpretation engine for AI markup language and processing, and [jQuery Terminal Emulator plugin](http://terminal.jcubic.pl/) by **Jakub Jankiewicz** for the terminal-like interface, and [particles.js](http://vincentgarreau.com/particles.js/) by **Vincent Garreau** for the particles effect in the background.